Skip to Content

 Beryl’s arrival marks an exceptionally early start to the Atlantic hurricane season.
 On Sunday it became the earliest Category 4 on record in the Atlantic Ocean and the only Category 4 in the month of June.
 The abnormally warm ocean waters that facilitated Beryl’s alarming strengthening are a clear indicator that this hurricane season will be far from normal in a world warming due to fossil fuel pollution.

-Beryl is breaking records for June because the ocean is as warm now as it would normally be at the peak of hurricane season, said Jim Kossin, a hurricane expert and science advisor at nonprofit First Street Foundation.
+Beryl is breaking records because the ocean is as warm now as it would normally be at the peak of hurricane season, said Jim Kossin, a hurricane expert and science advisor at nonprofit First Street Foundation.

 “Hurricanes don’t know what month it is, they only know what their ambient environment is,” Kossin told CNN.
 “Beryl is breaking records for the month of June because Beryl thinks it’s September.”